 Photo 10: Fill gaps between the stones

 Fill the cracks between stones with a 50/50 mix of potting soil and sifted compost or bark mulch.
-Spread the soil mix and sweep it into the cracks with a broom.
+Spread the soil mix along the path building and sweep it into the cracks with a broom.

 Photo 11: Plant ground cover

-Plant creeping thyme or another durable spreading plant in the larger spaces.
+Plant creeping thyme or another durable spreading plant in the larger spaces along the path of building.
 Dig down into the sand base to provide room for the roots.
 Loosen the roots and spread them out in the hole, then refill around the plant with potting mix and water the plant.

 Laying the stone is like assembling a big, heavy jigsaw puzzle (Photo 8).
 Spread the stones out on the ground so you can pick shapes and colors that fit.
 Use a wheelbarrow or a two-wheel dolly to move heavy stones, and always lift with your legs, not your back.
 Don’t worry about tight fits.
 The path will look more natural if you leave a few irregular spaces and an occasional stone jutting out into the yard.

 Start laying stones against walls, steps or other established borders.
 Then work out and along the path (Photo 8).
 Loosely assemble a half dozen stones and stand back to take a look at the arrangement.
 Reposition the stones if you like, and then set these stones before moving on.

 The goal for placing the stones is to keep all the tops even.
 Adjust the height of each stone by scooping out or adding sand (Photo 9).
 As you gain experience, you’ll be able to look at the thickness of the stone and judge how much sand to leave.
 We staked up string as a rough guide so that instead of waving up and down, our path dips gradually over its length to follow the natural terrain (Photo 9).